 We have only a handful of these albums, still in their original factory sealing.
 Michael’s CDs sell for a modest $15; copies of Snow are virtually impossible to find.
 They are available – to collectors only – for $300 each.
 For inquiries please click HERE.
 Thank you!

-Click the playlist icon in the video player to see a list of Michael’s videos.
+Click the playlist icon in the video player (upper right corner) to see a list of Michael’s videos.
 Visit Michaels’s YouTube Channel for more videos.

 Michael Appears On The Following Compilation Recordings